Shopping beyond Second Hand September

 Zara Canfield

-Make and mend
+2. Make and mend

-Be opened minded
+3. Be open minded

-I used to be picky with the brand of clothes I would opt for and stick with the brands I used to buy brand new from.
-But now I love finding new brands and even better, finding unique items.
-I also shop above and below my ‘usual’ clothes size as it allows me more options to browse through and find items in different styles and fits.
+I also shop above and below my ‘usual’ clothes size as it gives me more options of styles and fits.
 Especially when it comes to vintage clothing, where the sizing is very different to today's modern sizing.

-Visit charity shops and check online frequently
+4. Visit charity shops and check online frequently

-I take a trip to my local shops every few weeks, or whenever I have some time when I am doing a food shop in town.
-I also plan outings to visit charity shops in nearby towns and make a day trip out of it.
 Don’t forget to check the Oxfam Online Shop too!
 I always have a tab open on my laptop and phone to make it easy to have a quick browse during my lunch breaks.
 You can also set saved searches on sites like eBay and Vinted which make it easier if you are looking for a particular item.

-Donate
+5. Donate

-Donating your pre-loved or even unworn clothing is such a great way to declutter and raise money for charity.
 I love that Oxfam has made it even easier to donate, as you can now donate your pre-love items by post for free!
-When donating make sure you are donating good quality items that are clean, ready to find a new home.
+When donating, make sure you are giving good quality items that are clean and ready to find a new home.

-Be prepared to sometimes leave empty handed
+6. Be prepared to sometimes leave empty handed

-Unlike shopping on the high street or on online fast fashion retailers, you might not always find exactly what you are looking for.
+Unlike shopping on the high street or from online fast fashion retailers, you might not always find exactly what you are looking for.
 But don’t let that stop you from finding a bargain!
-Sometimes shopping second hand can require a little more effort, but it is all worth it when you have a more unique and planet friendly wardrobe.

-Some of my favourite second hand outfits
+My favourite second hand outfits

 Olly Ross